Walter von Bülow-Bothkamp

-Walter Kuno Reinhold Gustav von Bülow-Bothkamp (alternate spelling Bothcamp) (24 April 1894 – 6 January 1918), Pour le Merite, Military Order of Saint Henry, Iron Cross was a German fighter ace from an aristocratic family who was credited with 28 victories.
+Walter Kuno Reinhold Gustav von Bülow-Bothkamp (alternate spelling Bothcamp) (24 April 1894 - 6 January 1918) was a German fighter ace from an aristocratic family who was credited with 28 victories.
 After entering World War I as a hussar, he transferred to the Imperial German Air Service.
-Although flying a reconnaissance airplane, he managed to down two enemy planes in France in October 1915.
-He was then transferred to Palestine for 1916; he scored two more victories there.
-He returned to the Western Front to join Jagdstaffel 18, a fighter squadron.
-After shooting down nine more enemy planes, he was transferred to command Jagdstaffel 36.
-He would run his score to 25 enemy airplanes shot down and three observation balloons destroyed by 2 December 1917.
-He received Germany's highest award for valor, the Pour le Merite, on 8 October 1917.
-He was also transferred to a more prestigious command, Jagdstaffel 2, on 13 December 1917.
+He was a recipient of the Pour le Merite, Prussia's highest award for valor, as well as the Knight's Cross of the Military Order of Saint Henry, Saxony's highest award for valor.
 On 6 January 1918, he was killed in action.

-Early life
+Early life and family

 Walter von Bülow-Bothkamp was born at Borby, now a part of Eckernförde in Schleswig-Holstein, Germany.
-He was the second eldest son in his family; there would be two younger brothers.
-All four of them would serve their country during World War I, with three of them dying in service.
-Friedrich and Walter were killed in action; Conrad died in a flying accident; only Harry survived the war, to become a Nazi general in latter years.
+He was the second eldest of four brothers, all of whom would serve their country during World War I, with three of them dying in service.
+Friedrich (1885-1914) and Walter (1894-1918) were killed in action and Conrad (1895-1918) died in a flying accident.
+Only Harry (1897-1976) survived the war; he later served as an Oberst in the Luftwaffe in World War II.

-Walter Bülow-Bothkamp graduated from the Baccalaureate High School in Plon, Schleswig-Holstein in 1912.
+Walter von Bülow-Bothkamp graduated from the Baccalaureate High School in Plön, Schleswig-Holstein in 1912.
 He then traveled for six months in Great Britain and Switzerland.
-After his wanderjahr he settled in to study law at the University of Heidelberg.
+After his Wanderjahr he settled in to study law at the University of Heidelberg.
 He also joined a student corps there.

-In August 1914, he and his younger brother Conrad joined Braunschweige Hussars Regiment 17 (the Deaths Head Hussars).
+In August 1914, he and his younger brother Conrad joined the 17th Brunswick Hussar Regiment (Braunschweigisches Husaren-Regiment Nr.
+17), one of several Prussian hussar regiments which used a skull and crossbones symbol and were known as "Death's Head Hussars."
 In January 1915, he accompanied his unit to the front in southern Alsace.